hputnam/Express_Compare/hisat2_workflow/scripts/GATK-downsampling.md

 module load picard/2.25.1-Java-11
 java -jar $EBROOTPICARD/picard.jar
 ```
-# count original number of reads in .bam files
+# count original number of reads in *P. acuta* .bam files
 ```
 for file in *.bam
 > do